Large business, non-profits, charities eligible for wage subsidy, Trudeau says

 The Canadian Press

+OTTAWA - Businesses of any size that have seen sharp and sudden drops in revenues due to COVID-19 will be eligible for a new federal wage subsidy program, the federal government said Monday, just as it signalled more help for some of the country's major employers.
-OTTAWA -- Prime Minister Justin Trudeau says large and small businesses, non-profits and charities will all be eligible for a 75-per-cent subsidy on wages meant to cushion the blow from the COVID-19 pandemic.

-Employers will have to show that their revenues have fallen by at least 30 per cent due to COVID-19.

-The wages the subsidy covers will be capped at $847 a week, he says.
+The 75-per-cent subsidy on wages meant to cushion the blow from the pandemic will be available to employers that can show their revenues have fallen by at least 30 per cent due to COVID-19.
+It will be capped at $847 a week, backdated to March 15, and the number of workers a company or other organization employs won't be a factor.

+The plan has grown from a 10 per cent wage subsidy directed at small businesses to a broad, deep, expensive support program to keep workers on employers' payrolls even if the work isn't there to support them.

+As the Liberals announced last week, the program is to run for three months.

 “We are trusting you to do the right thing.
 If you have the means to pay the remaining 25 per cent that's not covered by the subsidy, please do so,” Trudeau said.